 Design thinking empathy is only 1 of 5 essential design thinking stages.
 Once you’ve developed a strong understanding of it, then it’s time to move onto the next stages.
 Keep in mind that design thinking is a non-linear process, so you will return to this stage to gather new information and tweak your design accordingly.

 Design thinking is a proven problem-solving method that employs successful results because it focuses on solutions, not the problem.
 A primary element of the design thinking empathy is thinking and ideating on meeting a customer’s needs.
 With it, you are pulling together the most desirable solution from a human point of view within the confines of what is technologically feasible and economically viable.
 By combining creative and critical thinking, information and ideas are organized in a way that ensures decisions are made, situations are improved, and problems are solved.
 Considering how difficult it is for companies, products or services to stand out from the rest of the competitors, implementing design thinking will give you an upper hand.

 Implement tools and strategies that reinforce design thinking empathy

 The key to empathy is staying connected and deeply engaged.
 It’s crucial to our success, personally and professionally.
 Keep everyone on the same page by using your office space to generate better design thinking empathy, and utilizing design tools is a great way to take notes, share your work, and stay informed.
-CloudApp offers a variety of features that let you instantly share your work with others, and receive invaluable insight based on direct input and real user interaction to enhance the success of your design think empathy stage.
+CloudApp offers a variety of features like a snipping tool, GIF maker, and screen recorder that let you instantly share your work with others, and receive invaluable insight based on direct input and real user interaction to enhance the success of your design think empathy stage.